 The daily life of a medieval prince also largely depended on the kind of responsibilities he had to bear.
 However, there are some elements that can be called an essential part of the life of a medieval prince.
-This include hunting, meeting with the officials particularly if he was responsible for a certain area, and such.
+This included hunting, meeting with the officials particularly if he was responsible for a certain area and such.